-We are excited to announce a pilot of our first online Burnout Group starting in February 2023.
+We are excited to announce our next online Burnout Group starting in September 2023.
 The NHS Staff Survey 2021 results indicate that NHS staff are experiencing high levels of burnout.

-The sessions will promote positive wellbeing via psychological techniques, reflective exercises and group discussions, led by Keeping Well’s CBT Therapists.
+Incorporating an Acceptance and Commitment Therapy model the sessions will promote positive wellbeing via psychological techniques, mindfulness practice, reflective exercises and group discussions.

 While burnout includes many of the same symptoms as stress, there are three specific feelings that differentiate burnout:

 - A lack of enthusiasm and increased negativity towards your job

 Often, burnout results in depressive symptoms, such as sadness or a lack of hope.
 But it can also contribute to a wide range of negative emotions and even physical symptoms, such as: